szeeta/terms-and-conditions/terms-and-conditions.md

 #### support tokens

-* Add token names here
+* View supported tokens when creating your event.

 ### Terms and conditions related to the automated NFT reward system